trstlabs/intento/docs/docs/intents/from-connected-chain.md

 The ICA_ADDR should also have some [funds to execute](#paying-for-fees) and have the proper [permissions](#setting-permissions) set up

-:::tip write ICA_ADDR as a `sender` or any other field in an action and Intento will parse the to-be defined Interchain Account address.
+:::tip write ICA_ADDR as a `sender` or any other field in an flow and Intento will parse the to-be defined Interchain Account address.
 :::

 #### Paying for fees

-Action fees on Intento are paid from the funds sent in the ICS20 message, so that you do not need to worry about it.
+Flow fees on Intento are paid from the funds sent in the ICS20 message, so that you do not need to worry about it.

-**Action on Intento**
+**Flow on Intento**

-If you want to execute actions locally on Intento, the funds sent with the ICS20 transfer will be used to pay for fees.
+If you want to execute flows locally on Intento, the funds sent with the ICS20 transfer will be used to pay for fees.

 **With execution over IBC**

-To execute actions on the `destination chain`, the `Action Account` on the destination chain should be funded with `destination chain`'s fee token.
+To execute flows on the `destination chain`, the `Flow Account` on the destination chain should be funded with `destination chain`'s fee token.
-The action can be funded by sending tokens to the account on `destination chain` before the first trigger. <!-- Fees can  granting the ICA to use fees from another account using a Feegrant. -->
+The flow can be funded by sending tokens to the account on `destination chain` before the first trigger. <!-- Fees can  granting the ICA to use fees from another account using a Feegrant. -->

 Alternatively, you can submit an additional proposal to send tokens ( `MsgSend` or `MsgTransfer`) to `destination_chain` with the `destination_chain_ica_address` as the receiver.
 For this, a message needs to be sent.